-In connection with our representation of The Metropolitan District, Hartford County, Connecticut (the "District") as bond counsel, we have examined certified copies of the proceedings of The Metropolitan District, Hartford County, Connecticut (the "District"), a Tax Regulatory Agreement of the District dated March 26, 2013 (the "Tax Regulatory Agreement") and other proofs submitted to us relative to the issuance and sale of \$21,775,000 Metropolitan District, Hartford County, Connecticut General Obligation Bond Anticipation Notes dated March 26, 2013 and maturing on March 25, 2014, consisting of Note No. R-\ in the aggregate principal amount of \$\\\\\\, bearing interest at the rate of \\\\\\, bearing interest at the r
+In connection with our representation of The Metropolitan District, Hartford County, Connecticut (the "District") as bond counsel, we have examined certified copies of the proceedings of the "District, a Tax Regulatory Agreement of the District dated June 19, 2013 (the "Tax Regulatory Agreement") and other proofs submitted to us relative to the issuance and sale of \$87,446,000 Metropolitan District, Hartford County, Connecticut General Obligation Bond Anticipation Notes, Series A dated June 19, 2013 and maturing on March 25, 2014, consisting of Note No. R- in the aggregate principal amount of \$, bearing interest at the rate of % per annum and [Note No. R- in the aggregate principal amount of , bearing interest at the rate of % per annum] with principal and interest payable at maturity and the \$100,000,000 Metropolitan District, Hartford County, Connecticut General Obligation Bond Anticipation Notes, Series B dated June 19, 2013 and maturing on March 25, 2014, consisting of Note No. R- in the aggregate principal amount of \$ bearing interest at the rate of % per annum and [Note No. R- in the aggregate principal amount of \$, bearing interest at the rate of % per annum] with principal and interest payable at maturity (collectively, the "Notes").
+The Notes are not subject to redemption prior to maturity.